 To build a profile of you, advertisers can gather a multitude of information.
 They can follow you around the web using a tracking code, browser fingerprinting, store cookies on your machine, or even buy your credit card data.

 But advertisers can also follow your physical location: Bluetooth beacons around cities and malls can track your movements, and Google can use your IP address to locate you—even when you’re not sharing your location.
+To stop advertisers from tracking you, let’s explore how they know where you are.

 Protect yourself: Make sure that your device’s operating system, apps, and browser have all location sharing features turned off.